birkin/leganto_reading_list_code/instructor_check_flow/instructor_check_readme.md

 - Courses with no class_ids are removed.
 - The class_ids will be used in the next step to get reading-list-data.

 ---

+---

+---

+Everything below this line is old, and needs to be updated...

+---

+---

 # Step 3b -- get OCRA emails